 On October 16, Chief McDonald sent an email to the LA County Board of Supervisors to warn the board about the brewing storm around the evacuation assaults.

-“I wanted to alert you to an investigation that we opened concerning several youth who may have been in a fight or hazed while in transport in two separate bus transports,” McDonald wrote, in the email that WLA has also obtained.
+“I wanted to alert you to an investigation that we opened concerning several youths who may have been in a fight or hazed while in transport in two separate bus transports,” McDonald wrote, in the email that WLA has also obtained.
 “While there were no reported or observed serious injuries to youth and they received medical attention upon arrival to LP, we are taking this issue very seriously.”

 McDonald told the board that two young people “exited the bus in restraints but with their pants off while holding their clothing in front of them.”